joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

 Introduction to Pipelines
 -------------------------
-As we mentioned briefly in the previous module, ``pipeline`` objects from the transformers library are basic abstractions that simplify the interaction with large models.
+As we mentioned briefly in the previous module, ``pipeline`` objects from the transformers library are basic abstractions that simplify interactions with large models.
 We'll look at the steps of a pipeline in more detail momentarily, but first let's see some basic examples.

 The simplest way to create a pipeline is to use the ``pipeline`` function and pass a specific